 Accrued income and prepaid expenses

-The essential feature of deferred income is that payments (income or expenses) are made during the current financial year (before the balance sheet date).
-The associated management then only takes place during the current financial year.
+The main feature of deferred income is that payments (income or expenses) are made during the current financial year (before the balance sheet date).
+The corresponding service then only takes place during the current financial year.

 Depending on whether the transaction is income or expense, a distinction is made here between: